|Purpose:||Display, add to, clear, or read the directory history list|

 With the options explained below, you can clear the list, add new directories to the list without changing to them, save the list in a file, or read a new list from a file.

 The number of directories saved in the directory history list depends on the length of each directory name.
 The list size can be specified at startup with the Directory History Buffer Size configuration option.
 The default size is 4,096 characters.

-Your directory history list can be stored either locally (a separate history list for each copy of TCC) or globally (all copies of TCC share the same list).
+Your directory history list can be stored locally (a separate list for each copy of TCC) and/or globally (all copies of TCC share the same list).
 For details see the discussion of local and global history lists.
 If you use global lists, SHRALIAS can save the list when no copy of TCC is active, as long as you do not restart Windows.

 You can save the directory history list by redirecting the output of DIRHISTORY to a file.
 This example saves the history to a file called DIRHIST and reads it back again.

 dirhistory > dirhist

 dirhistory /r dirhist

 Because the directory history stores each name only once, you don't have to delete its contents before reading back the file unless you want to delete the directories that were visited by the intervening commands.

 TCC can also load and save the history list automatically if you use the Directory History File configuration option.